 If you’re a business owner, you are no doubt aware of the importance of keeping your business sustainable.
 It won’t survive otherwise.
-Building sustainability into your organization is a terrific approach to prepare for the future.
+Incorporating sustainability into your organization is an excellent way to plan for the future.

-The business sustainability strategies may include intentional sustainability, water and electric conversions, supply chain efficiency, develop recycling programs, purchase only energy efficient products, develop sustainability work policies and others.
+Business sustainability strategies may include intentional sustainability, water and electric conversions, supply chain efficiency, developing recycling programs, purchasing only energy efficient products, developing sustainability work policies, and others.

 More businesses are going green than ever before, and many people are taking advantage of the benefits.
 If your business hasn’t yet shown that it’s willing to go green, you may be missing out on some great chances to make your business more environmentally friendly by taking steps in that direction.

-The more businesses go green and keep going green, the easier it will be for other businesses to do the same down the road, Sustainability is a good goal for any business to work toward over time.
+The more firms that go green and continue to go green, the easier it will be for other businesses to do the same in the future.
+Sustainability is a wonderful long-term goal for any organization.